wp-plugins/widget-visibility-time-scheduler/README.txt

 = How to use? =

 1. Go to the Widget page in the WordPress backend.
 Every widget is enhanced by easy-to-use fields for time data.
-2. Set comfortably the start point of time, the end point of time and the weekdays when to display the widget.
+2. Set comfortably the start point of time, the end point of time and the weekdays when to display or to hide the widget.
 With the "unlimited" option the widget is displayed "forever" in the future.
+If you want to hide the widget during schedule, activate the Hide option.
 3. After you have define the time data just save the widget settings.
 Done!

 = Is there an option page? =